Richard Joseph Malone: Yetter case

 Malone stated that he had handled accusations of misconduct against adults differently than those against minors.
 "Let me be clear.
 My handling of recent claims from some of our parishioners concerning sexual misconduct with adults unquestionably has fallen short of the standard to which you hold us, and to which we hold ourselves," he said.
 "We can do better.
 We will do better."
 Communications director Kath Sprangler stated that the reason Yetter was not on the list of 42 allegedly abusive priests was because that list pertained exclusively to those accused of perpetrating abuse against minors.
 Sprangler also said that while there was "stringent and effective protocol" for handling allegations of abuse against minors, there was not yet "a parallel protocol for the allegation of misconduct with adults.
 We are in the process of generating one at this time."

 Salemi case

-On May 6, 2020, months after his resignation as bishop of Buffalo, it was revealed that Malone "quietly put" accused priest Fr.
-Paul Salemi "on administrative leave in 2012," but then allowed the Diocese of Buffalo to keep Salemi "on the diocesan payroll" after Salemi moved to the South.
+On May 6, 2020, months after his resignation as bishop of Buffalo, it was revealed that Malone "quietly put" accused priest Reverend Paul Salemi "on administrative leave in 2012," but then allowed the diocese to keep Salemi "on the diocesan payroll" after Salemi moved to the South.
 After a night of drinking, Salemi had attempted to seduce a 21-year-old male parishioner.
 Salemi was never laicized, and he did not stop receiving payment from the Diocese of Buffalo until payment to 23 accused diocese clergy, including Salemi, ended the previous week.